-If you have unexcused absences for 2 or 3 classes in this course, you will not receive a grade higher than a "B" even if your points average to a higher grade.
+If you have unexcused absences for 2 classes in this course, you will NOT receive a grade higher than a "B" even if your points average to a higher grade.

-If you have unexcused absences for 4 or 5 classes in this course, you will not receive a grade higher than a "C" even if your points average to a higher grade.
+If you have unexcused absences for 3 classes in this course, you will NOT receive a grade higher than a "C" even if your points average to a higher grade.

-If you have unexcused absences for 6 or more of the classes in this course, you will not pass the course even if your points average to a higher grade.
+If you have unexcused absences for 4 or more classes in this course, you will NOT pass the course even if your points average to a higher grade.

 The rationale for this is that we will be doing activities in class that cannot always be made up by assignments or tests.
-In addition, if you are going to be a teacher and cannot come to a class within your MAJOR, then you do not deserve to get the same grade as students who make the effort to come to class.
+In addition, you do not deserve to get the same grade as students who make the effort to come to class.

 If you come to class after roll was taken, it is your responsibility to inform me that you were present.
 If you miss class, it is your responsibility to obtain class notes and assignments from me.
 An attendance roll sheet will be circulated during each class after the first week.
 It is your responsibility to sign this sheet.
 You will not receive credit for class attendance unless your name is on your sheet.